HoiJean/djangoforbeginners-book/manuscript/ch5.md

 ## Conclusion

 We've now built a basic blog application from scratch!
 Using the Django admin we can create, edit, or delete the content.
+And we used DetailView for the first time to create a detailed individual view of each blog post entry.

 In the next section **Chapter 6: Blog app with forms**, we'll add forms so we don't have to use the Django admin at all for these changes.